E-invoicing is here: What you need to know in 2026

 1. Audit your current invoicing process: Identify how invoices are issued, received and processed today.
 Note any manual steps or inefficiencies that could cause delays or errors.

-2. Choose an accredited e-invoicing platform: Ensure your software is compliant with local regulations.
-Check that your ERP accounting system integrates smoothly with the platform.
+2. Choose an accredited e-invoicing platform: Ensure your software is certified or accredited by the relevant national authority (e.g., Chorus Pro in France, ZUGFeRD/XRechnung in Germany) and compliant with local regulations.

 3. Map internal workflows and responsibilities: Define who will issue, approve and archive invoices.
 Update policies to reflect digital processes and ensure everyone is on the same page.